 Olive Peart is an author, an educator, radiographer and publisher.

-Her technical query columns appear regularly in Radiologic Technology a journal of the American Society of Radiologic Technologists.
-She is an editorial consultant and writer with RT Image Magazine and the radiologic technology editor with Gannett Education.
+Her technical query columns appear regularly in Radiologic Technology a journal of the American Society of Radiologic Technologists and she is the radiologic technology editor with Gannett Education.
 Olive also gives regular radiologic technology and mammography lectures at seminars across the US and Canada, many sponsored by Medical Technology Management Institute, MTMI.

 Olive is the author of two young adult novel,Linked and The Intruders.
 Her other published books are: Life After High School: Traits that Help & Traits that Hurt, The Dangers of Medical Radiation; Spanish for Professionals in Radiology; Lange Q & A Mammography Examination; Mammography and Breast Imaging Prep: Program Review and Exam Prep, and Mammography and Breast Imaging-Just the Facts.

 Olive was the keynote speaker at Let's Get Ready Summer Career Day Kick-Off on July 30th 2011.
 The mission of Let's Get Ready is to expand college access for motivated, low-income high school students.
 She was honored at the Juneteenth Celebration of the African American Chamber of Commerce of Westchester and Rockland Counties (NY).
 At its annual award dinner June 17, 2010, Olive was recognized as one of the Chamber's "10 Influential Blacks" in Westchester & Rockland Counties, for her work as an author and publisher.
 She founded two publishing companies: Demarche Publishing LLC, which publishes a variety of works; and DLite Press offering complete self-publishing and ebook services.